Tales Of Corporate Painkiller Pushing: 'The Death Rates Just Soared'

 Higham says one sales director at the pharmaceutical manufacturer Mallinckrodt was jokingly called "ship, ship, ship" by colleagues because of the amount of oxycodone and hydrocodone he sold: "His bonus structure was tied to the amount of sales that he made," Higham notes.
 "And that was a time when there was no secret about how many people were dying in places across the country, and the opioid epidemic was raging."

-Higham and his colleagues at The Post were also able to access data from the Drug Enforcement Agency that traces the path of some 76 billion opioid pain pills sold between 2006 and 2012.
+Higham and his colleagues at the Post were also able to access data from the Drug Enforcement Agency that trace the path of some 76 billion opioid pain pills sold between 2006 and 2012.
 In analyzing the movement of those pills, they made a gruesome discovery.

 "When you line up the CDC death [by overdose] database with the DEA's database on opioid distribution, you see a clear correlation between the saturation of towns and cities and counties and the numbers of deaths," Higham says.
 "A lot of these towns and cities, small cities and counties in places like Ohio and Pennsylvania have just been devastated. ...
 The death rates just soared in those places where the pills were being dumped."